 Be ensured with insurance

-It is best to purchase travel insurance from a travel insurance provider rather than a cruise line or vacation company because they offer better deals.
+It’s best to purchase travel insurance from a travel insurance provider rather than a cruise line or vacation company.

 Some benefits for travelers using Travel Insured include:

 - Travel Delay

 - Reimbursement of Miles or Reward Points

 InteleTravel customers will never have to worry about what they would have to do if any travel mishaps occur before or during a trip as a result of Travel Insured.
 And although Travel Insured already offers better deals than other travel insurance providers, InteleTravel customers will have access to even better rates thanks to the partnership between the two companies.